mohibulhasan/Network-SystemAdmin-CA-01/DeployTools/terraform/Readme.md

-### Part 1: Infrastructure Setup
+### Infrastructure Setup with Terraform

-**Objectives:**
-The primary objective of this phase was to fully automate the provisioning of the cloud infrastructure required to host our server instance.
+This phase was to fully automate the provisioning of the cloud infrastructure required to host our server instance.
 This automation ensures repeatability, consistency, and reduces manual errors, aligning with Infrastructure as Code (IaC) principles.

 **Tasks Performed:**

-To achieve the infrastructure automation, the following tasks were executed:
+To achieve the infrastructure automation, the following steps were performed:

 1.  **Tool Selection and Integration:**